About Us

 As a member, you become a part of a community where you can meet mystery authors at all phases of their careers, network, advance your skills, promote your work and get and give advice.
 Twin Cities Sisters in Crime offers its members the following benefits:

-- Share information with other members.
-Talk with peers about about resources, including editors, photographers, publicists and subject matter experts.
+• Share information with other members.
+Talk with peers about about resources and challences, including social media and marketing, editors, photographers, publicists and subject matter experts.

-- Communicate online with fellow writers.
-Join our Facebook group and follow us on Twitter.
+• Communicate online with fellow readers and writers.
+Connect with us on our Facebook FanPage and follow us on Twitter.

 Follow this link to join Twin Cities Sisters in Crime.